knetikmedia/knetikcloud-csharp-net20-client/docs/ActivitiesApi.md

             var apiInstance = new ActivitiesApi();
-            var filterTemplate = true;  // bool? | Filter for activities that are templates, or specifically not if false (optional) var filterName = filterName_example;  // string | Filter for activities that have a name starting with specified string (optional) var filterId = new Object(); // Object | Filter for activities with an id in the given comma separated list of ids (optional) var size = 56;  // int? | The number of objects returned per page (optional)  (default to 25) var page = 56;  // int? | The number of the page returned, starting with 1 (optional)  (default to 1) var order = order_example;  // string | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC] (optional)  (default to id:ASC)
+            var filterTemplate = true;  // bool? | Filter for activities that are templates, or specifically not if false (optional) var filterName = filterName_example;  // string | Filter for activities that have a name starting with specified string (optional) var filterId = filterId_example;  // string | Filter for activities with an id in the given comma separated list of ids (optional) var size = 56;  // int? | The number of objects returned per page (optional)  (default to 25) var page = 56;  // int? | The number of the page returned, starting with 1 (optional)  (default to 1) var order = order_example;  // string | A comma separated list of sorting requirements in priority order, each entry matching PROPERTY_NAME:[ASC|DESC] (optional)  (default to id:ASC)